Texas Tech University

 The university has issued an official policy on reasonable accommodations.
 Listed below are examples of reasonable classroom accommodations:

-• Alternative test location which provides a quiet environment that reduces distractions
+• Alternative test location which provides an environment that reduces distractions

 • Test reader